 The solidus is slightly thinner and more oblique.
 Typographers use it to improvise fractions (see illustration).
 Solidus was the name of a Roman coin, and a Roman pound (libra) was comprised of 72 solidi.
 The British pound mark (£) is a descendant of the Roman libra.
 The symbol for the British pound sterling a stylized italic upper case L. It’s an abbreviated form of libra, “scale/balance.”
 The Latin pondo for “pound” was about twelve ounces, and libra is the source of the abbreviation “lb.”
 The English shilling is abbreviated with a solidus (e.g. “1 ⁄ 6” would be 1 shilling and sixpence).

 While we’re on currency symbols, the dollar comes to us from the Spanish peso.
 A handwritten “Ps” was an abbreviation for pesos in the New World.
 In English, it was first recorded in the 1770s in manuscripts and is seen in print in the early nineteenth century.

 Again, a tip of the sombrero to the brilliant Humez brothers.

-We’ve seen more text figures (or lower case, “old style,” non-lining numerals) in graphic design in the past few years.
-Typesetters used text figures in the past, because they blend invisibly into text, but graphic designers have been largely ignorant of old style figures owing, in part, to the lack of affordable extended font families in the early years of desktop design.
+We’ve seen more old style text figures (or lower case, non-lining numerals) in graphic design in recent years.
+Typesetters use old style figures mainly in book publishing, because they blend invisibly into text, but graphic designers have been largely ignorant of old style figures owing, in part, to the lack of affordable extended type families in the early years of desktop design.
 For decades now, most numerals in text have been “lining” or “modern” figures—essentially all caps, which look clumsy in text.

-Georgia, a lovely and highly readable typeface has handsome old style figures, and since Georgia is now ubiquitous, it has renewed interest in non-lining text numerals.
+Georgia, a lovely, highly readable typeface has handsome old style figures, and since Georgia is now ubiquitous, it has renewed interest in non-lining text numerals.
 Thank you Matthew Carter, and (dare we say it?) thank you Microsoft.